GlobalDataBarometer/handbook/docs/guidance/responding.md

 ### When information is not online

-If the researcher finds evidence that information exists but isn’t available online—for example, because it is only available via an information request or by visiting the government agency in person—the researcher should select “information is not online.”
+If the researcher finds evidence that information exists but is not available online—for example, because it is only accesible via an information request or by visiting the government agency in person—the researcher should select “information is not online.”
 Supporting questions will ask the researcher to explain and provide evidence about how the information can be accessed.

 If the basic information that _is_ available online is sufficient to answer any of the element or extent sub-questions, the researcher should try to do so, providing corresponding evidence.
 If the basic information _isn’t_ sufficient to answer any other sub-questions, the researcher should mark those sub-questions “No” or similarly, as appropriate.